davemeist0r/MPA/README.md

 Multi-Precision-Arithmetic

 # Usage
+0) Make sure your compiler supports C++17 (the recommended compiler -especially on Windows- is Clang).
 1) Add the single header file "mpa_integer.h" to your include path.
 2) Compile your project as usual.